Security · Trust overview

 7. Business continuity & backups

-Because RPTX is a small studio, we design for graceful degradation: our services depend on mainstream, audited providers (Cloudflare, Neon, Paddle) rather than bespoke infrastructure, so continuity of customer data does not depend on any single RPTX employee being reachable.
+RPTX designs for graceful degradation: our services depend on mainstream, audited infrastructure providers rather than bespoke platforms, so continuity of customer data does not depend on any single individual being reachable.

 8. Application security